 The ACA prohibits charging more for health insurance based on a person’s sex.
 As the icing on the cake, many “women-only” health services are now considered preventative care and must be provided to you at no additional charge as long as they’re provided by a doctor or medical professional in your insurance company’s network.
 Among the covered services are Pap tests, birth control, mammograms, and prenatal care.

-Another big change under the ACA is that your current health can’t affect your premiums or access to health coverage.
-Back in the day, insurance companies could either charge people more for coverage if they had a preexisting medical condition or could refuse to cover the costs of treating that condition.
+Another big change under the ACA is that your medical history can’t affect your premiums or access to health coverage.
+Back in the day, insurance companies could either charge people more for coverage if they had preexisting conditions or could refuse to cover the costs of treating that condition.
 In some cases, insurers would turn a person down because they had a condition such as diabetes, cancer, or asthma or simply refuse to cover the costs of treating that condition.

 Fortunately, those days are over.
 If you have or develop a chronic or serious condition, you don’t have to worry that your insurance costs will go up.
 Nor do you have to worry about being denied coverage.